-The Department of Theology and Religion offers a flourishing research culture.
+The Theology Programme offers a flourishing research culture.

 Our students gain from this quality of research.
 The teaching we offer is research-informed, which gives a liveliness, currency and credibility to all that is taught in the classroom.
-Beginning at the 300-level, students can complete their own research essays under the supervision of staff.
+It also enhances the quality of research essays that students complete under the supervision of staff.

-Weekly research seminars offer students exposure to the research of staff, postgraduate students and overseas visitors, and provide postgraduate students in systematic theology an opportunity to share their research.
+Weekly research seminars held during each teaching semester, offer students exposure to the research of staff, postgraduate students and overseas visitors, and provide postgraduate students in systematic theology an opportunity to share their research.

-The Department has a very strong postgraduate research culture.
-We have the highest number of PhD students within the Division of Humanities – some students have come from overseas specifically to study under the supervision of staff within the Department.
+Theology has a very strong postgraduate research culture.
+We have the highest number of PhD students within the Division of Humanities – some students have come from overseas specifically to study under the supervision of our staff.

 Staff regularly publish their research in books and in top overseas journals.
-The Department performs at a high level in research, and we encourage our students to have the same passion for original contribution to knowledge as we do.
+Theology performs at a high level in research, and we encourage our students to have the same passion for original contribution to knowledge as we do.

 To study with us is to enjoy a learning environment on the cutting edge of international discussions in the realm of Theology.